Financial Aid Newsletter

 - You will begin by enrolling in an eligible program offered at one of our 16 colleges and completing the Free Application for Student Federal Aid (FASFA).
 From there, once you are accepted, register for an account at KHEAA.com and complete the Work Ready Kentucky Scholarship Application Form.

 Consumer information is available to allow students to make informed decisions about postsecondary education.
-Information important to you as a Jefferson student is provided on the Financial Aid website
+Information important to you as a Jefferson student is provided on our web site.

 Questions about your Financial Aid